marlow17/SurfaceAnalysis/README.md

 Dijkstra's algorithm (implemented in Matlab: graphshortestpath).
 All the resulting points of these paths are considered part of the area.
-Subsequently, this shortest connecting paths search between all pairs of the so newly defined points until the number of points no longer increases.
+Subsequently, this shortest connecting paths search between all pairs of the so newly defined points it iterated until the number of points no longer increases.

+The (weighted) area size can be determined via Heron's formula and the center-of-gravity of the is determined as (weighted) mean.

 Our own application is estimating cortical surfaces related to sets of isolated TMS stimulation points - see included example - but the code is